 - 1/3 cup packed brown sugar

-- 1 cup white whole wheat flour sifted
+- 3/4 cup white whole wheat flour sifted

-- 3 tablespoons powdered sugar
+- 1/2 cup powdered sugar

-Preheat oven to 275*F.
+- Preheat oven to 275 degrees F.

 - In a food processor, pulse walnuts for 10 to 20 seconds, until finely chopped.

-Add to a large bowl, mixing in vanilla extract, nut butter, vegan butter and brown sugar.
+- Add to a large bowl, mixing in vanilla extract, nut butter, vegan butter and brown sugar.
 Stir for 2 to 3 minutes using a spatula.

-Add in the sifted flour until uniform and mixture resembles a dough.
+- Add in the sifted flour until uniform and mixture resembles a dough.

-Bake for 45 minutes.
+- Bake for 45 minutes.

-Store in an airtight container for 2 weeks, freeze for up to 3 months.
+- Remove and let cool.
+Dust with powdered sugar.
+Store in an airtight container on the counter in extra powder sugar for about 10 days, or freeze for up to 3 months.